spraakbanken/mink-backend/docs/developers-guide.md

 - upload corpus data, annotate it with [Sparv](https://spraakbanken.gu.se/sparv), and view or search it in [Korp](https://spraakbanken.gu.se/korp) and [Strix](https://spraakbanken.gu.se/strix).
-- upload lexicon data and view it in [KarpS](https://spraakbanken.gu.se/karps).
+- upload lexicon data and view it in [Karp's search mode](https://spraakbanken.gu.se/karp).
 - manage metadata resources that are used to generate [Språkbanken Text's resources page](https://spraakbanken.gu.se/en/resources).